How do I Become a Pet Partner?

 Step 1 – Register and take the Pet Partners Handler Training course

-There are two options for taking this class – online or in an instructor-led classroom course.
+There are two options for taking this class – online or in an instructor-led classroom setting.
 See what people say about our instructor-led Handler Training Course!

 We highly recommend taking the instructor-led, classroom style Handler Training course.
 Why?
 When learning in an interactive classroom led by an experienced, licensed instructor, you have the valuable opportunity to: